Keyboard shortcuts

 You can also override individual directories using GOMUKS_THING_HOME (where THING is CONFIG, DATA or CACHE).

-The default directory for manual file downloads (using the /download command) is the same on all systems: $GOMUKS_DOWNLOAD_HOME, $(xdg-user-dir DOWNLOAD), or $HOME/Downloads.
+Legacy gomuks also has a download directory, for the /download command.
+It's the same on all systems: $GOMUKS_DOWNLOAD_HOME, $(xdg-user-dir DOWNLOAD), or $HOME/Downloads.

-Note that the environment variables only take effect before first startup.
-After first startup, everything except the config path is saved to the config and will be read from there.
+After first startup on legacy gomuks, everything except the config path is saved to the config and will be read from there.
 To move existing gomuks data to a different path, you must change the paths in the config file.

 System-specific defaults